 The course aims to shape critical thinking in approaching scientific research with the aid of modern-day computer technologies while appreciating their extensive range of strengths along with the constraints that they pose.
-The course aims to provide students with advanced knowledge and concrete skills regarding computer-based implementations of experimental testing, data analysis and result visualization.
+The course aims to provide students with fundamental knowledge and concrete skills regarding computer-based implementations of experimental testing, data analysis and result visualization.
 More generally, the course encourages and allows students to conceptualize and evaluate experimental research from a practical computational perspective.
-The research issues examined cover seminal topics and problems in cognitive psychology and neuroscience, best suited to exploiting and revealing the benefits of a computational approach as well as its challenges.